deriv-com/flutter-chart/docs/how_chart_lib_works.md

 3. The conversion functions always return the converted x, y values based on the updated variables (Left/right bound epoch, min/max quote, top/bottom padding).
  The chart will pass these conversion functions along with a reference to its canvas and some other variables to ChartData class to paint their visible data.

+# Widgets
+## Market Selector Widget
+The widget that we have included it in the chart project to be accessable inside any other project which is going to use the chart, because this widget is supposed to show the asset (symbols) list to be shown by the chart.

+## AnimatedPopupDialog
+AnimatedPopupDialog is just a warrper widget to warpe around anything we want to show as a dialog.

+## CustomDraggableSheet
+CustomDraggableSheet is a wrapper widget  to be used combined with bottom sheet that makes to give the widget inbside the bottom sheet the behavior that we want.